robinsonmourao/LBHQ-Forms-automation-main/README.md

 - └── /global-resources
   - ├── global-keywords.robot — Shared project-wide keywords
-  - ├── global-variables.robot — Shared project-wide variables
+  - ├── helpers.robot — Shared project-wide simple helpers methods
-  - └── matrix.robot — Global CSS mapping selectors and Values
+  - └── matrix.robot — Shared project-wide CSS mapping xpaths and Values

 - └── /qa
   - └── /*dealer-name
     - ├── /resources
+      - ├── _(Spreadsheet Forms) — For every column where 'Has a Form?*' is marked as 'Yes', the column 'URL' will be loaded.
-      - ├── keywords.robot — QA-specific keywords for the dealer
+      - ├── validations.robot — QA-specific dealer validations
       - └── variables.robot — QA-specific variables for the dealer
     - └── /(scenario-folder)
       - └── (scenarioXX-description).robot